 The Ha Tien crossing is not located in a remote region and there are signs to guide you to the gate.
-The roads are also in a very good condition.
+The roads are also in very good condition.
 The procedure takes you about one hour, no hassle at all.

-Of other Vietnam/Cambodia crossings, we don’t have the official information or real experience on the possibility of crossing with motorbike.
+Of other Vietnam/Cambodia crossings, we don’t have the official information or real experience on the possibility of crossing with a motorbike.
 If you have any credible information or stories with these crossings, please update us at the comment section.

 Crossing border into Thailand with a motorbike

 It’s hard but it’s possible.
-You are allowed to cross into Thailand with a Cambodian or Vietnamese motorbikes.
+You are allowed to cross into Thailand with a Cambodian or Vietnamese motorbike.
 Unlike crossing with a Vietnamese bike into Laos or Cam, Thailand requires you to be the correct registered owner of the bike which means your name has to be on the blue card.
 Documents that need to be filled:

 - Immigration: Information of Conveyance, Crew List, Passenger List if you have a pillion